 Extension professionals work with diverse clients and their ability to work with individuals and groups to solve a common goal is an important skill.
 The increasingly complex and interconnected social, political, and environmental environments in which Extension professionals work dictate that agents must be facilitators of processes where community members work together to make a difference (Morse, Brown, & Warning, 2006).
+This publication is intended for Extension professionals working in any discipline.

 The ability to achieve a group consensus may be critical during specific activities throughout an Extension professional's career.
 For example, it may be important to identify an advisory committee's highest priorities or a group of stakeholders' most important programmatic needs.
 The Delphi method has been recognized as a suitable alternative to interviews and formal meetings in certain circumstances (Geist, 2002).
 This article provides an overview of the Delphi method and suggestions for using this technique to support Extension programming.